 Patients + Researchers = Better outcomes for all

-Over the course of eight successive games, participants will grow their knowledge and compete against one another, all toward the ultimate goal of advancing pediatric eczema care.
+In this series of fun and exciting games, participants will grow their knowledge and compete against one another, all toward the ultimate goal of advancing pediatric eczema care.

 What is Eczema Counts?